Emanuel Stance: Later career

 Stance was reduced to private sometime between July 1870 and April 1871, possibly due to fighting, drinking, or failing to report for duty.
 He completed his first enlistment on October 2, 1871, as a private under the name Edmund Stance.
 He reenlisted to Troop M under the Edmund Stance name shortly afterward.
 In December 1872, Stance got into a fight with First Sergeant Henry Green and bit off a portion of Green's lower lip after Green reported Stance as being drunk on duty.
 Stance was demoted and spent six months in the guardhouse.

 Stance was among the troops that fought Apache chief Victorio in New Mexico.
 Stance was also among the troops that chased Sooners off native land in Oklahoma before the U.S. government gave approval to settle in those lands.
 Stance enlisted back to Troop F in 1880.
 Stance would reach the rank of Sergeant at least four more times, twice with Troop M and twice with Troop F. While First Sergeant with Troop F at Fort Robinson in 1886, the troop celebrated his 20 years of service with a dinner and a dance given in his honor.

 Death

 In the late 1880s, Stance was directly involved in four of ten disciplinary incidents with privates and non-commissioned officers.
 F Troops sergeants and privates frequently clashed.
-The sergeants used browbeating techniques they had possibly learned from Lieutenant Edward Heyl and other earlier leaders, and the newer recruits chaffed under that style of leadership.
+The sergeants used browbeating techniques they had possibly learned from Lieutenant Edward Heyl and other earlier leaders, and the newer recruits chafed under that style of leadership.
 Stance was found shot on Christmas morning of 1887 on the road to Crawford, Nebraska.
 He was shot with a service revolver and all evidence pointed to Stance's privates.
 Private Miller Milds of F Troop was charged with murder, but was freed for lack of evidence.
 His obituary writer called Stance a strict disciplinarian, but also said that his style of leadership was necessary for his troops.
 Stance was buried at Fort McPherson National Cemetery, Maxwell, Nebraska.